mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 Sometimes people deal with the two poems separately, and evaluate which is right, which is wrong.
 But I don’t think [that] is the right understanding.
 Both poems work together in our practice.
 I think you cannot separate them.

-So, according to Shen Hsiu, I think he stands always in the dualistic world, and looking at himself, and try to reach buddha nature.
-So from this point, the body is a bodhi tree: we are buddha nature, but we are not buddha nature, so we have to realize, we have to see into our own nature.
-So the “the body is a bodhi tree, the mind like a bright mirror stand.”
+So, according to Shen Hsiu, I think he stands always in the dualistic world, and looking at himself, and try to reach the buddha-nature.
+So from this point, “the body is a Bodhi tree”: we are buddha-nature, but we are not buddha-nature, so we have to realize, we have to see into our own nature.
+So the “the body is a Bodhi tree, the mind like a bright mirror stand.”
 This is exactly the same as the teaching of nirvana.
 So, we are buddha.
 “Time and again brush it clean.”
-But we are living in the human world, so it’s easy for us to get dusty.
-That’s why we have to always brush it clean.
+But we are living in the human world, so it’s easy for us to get “dusty,” that’s why we have to always brush it clean.
 “And let no dust alight.”
 This is a point of our practice.
+So, constantly practice.

-So constantly practice.
-This is one aspect of the practice: seeking for the truth.
-Constantly.
+This is one aspect of the practice: seeking for the truth, constantly.
 “From the beginning to end,” even [if] you attain enlightenment, even [if] you become buddha, constantly we have to seek.

 And on the other hand, the other aspect of practice is to descend to the human world, to share your life with all sentient beings.
-Because there is no particular... because the Hui Neng’s spirit of his poem.
-“Originally Bodhi has no tree, the bright mirror has no stand.”
-Because our foundation is already buddha nature.
-So, there is no particular thing, to discuss, to forget.
+[This is the spirit of Hui Neng’s poem]: “Originally Bodhi has no tree, the bright mirror has no stand.”
+Because our foundation is already buddha-nature.
+So, there is no particular thing to discuss, [or] to forget.
 So constantly we have to stand up there, and then we can deal with the human world.
 “Originally there is not a single thing: where can dust alight?”
 So, we have to descend to the human world and save all sentient beings.

-So [we need] both, both work together in our practice.
+So [we need] both.
+Both work together in our practice.

-Okay. *Hai*.
+Okay.
 Do you have questions?

 #### 54:25

 **Question**: So Dogen considered this a forgery?

 **Katagiri**: Uh, not only Dogen.
-I think the introduction, written by [Echu], who was one of Hui Neng’s disciples, mentions about this *Platform Sutra*.
-Originally the *Platform Sutra* [was] written by one of the Sixth Patriarch’s disciples.
-But he didn’t publish it, and then other monks, other disciples, carried it always.
-And then passages which other disciples had listened to the Sixth Patriarch’s teaching directly were added to this original version.
+I think the introduction, written by *[unintelligible]*, who was one of Hui Neng’s disciples, mentions about this *Platform Sutra*.
+Originally the *Platform Sutra* [was] written by one of the Sixth Patriarch’s disciples, but he didn’t publish it.
+And then other monks, other disciples, carried it always, and then passages which other disciples had [directly heard of] the Sixth Patriarch’s teaching were added to this original version.
 That’s why [it’s] mixed up.

-That’s is a general understanding, in Japan, in China, about this.
+That is the general understanding, in Japan, in China, about this.
 So it’s not *exactly* the Sixth Patriarch’s teaching.
-But we are disappointed if we listen to that, but still we use this Sixth Patriarch’s *Platform Sutra* as one of the Zen Buddhist textbooks.
+We are disappointed if we [hear] that, but still we use this Sixth Patriarch’s *Platform Sutra* as one of the Zen Buddhist textbooks.

-So that’s why Dogen Zenji criticizes this...
-Criticism is [not the right word,] Dogen Zenji tries to let me know what is the real teaching of the Sixth Patriarch, instead of putting it down.
+So that’s why Dogen Zenji criticizes [it]...
+[Although] criticism is [not the right word].
+Dogen Zenji tries to let us know what the *real* teaching of the Sixth Patriarch is, instead of putting it down.

-So that’s why the most important point is always Zen, but the key point of Zen practice is to see into one’s own nature and become buddha.
-But that is pretty dualistic.
+So that’s why the most important point is always Zen.
+But the key point of Zen practice is to see into one’s own nature and become buddha – but that is pretty dualistic.
 That is the point Dogen Zenji tries to [say] in the *Shobogenzo*.

 Another question?

-I think next, please read the [chapter] “Prajna,” it’s number two, page eighty-nine.
+I think next, please read the [chapter] “Prajna,” it’s [chapter] two, page eighty-nine.

 #### 58:10

 **Question**: Hojo-san?
 Could you please clarify again what’s meant by causes and conditions, time and occasion?

-**Katagiri**: Time and occasion is – how can I say it.
+**Katagiri**: Time and occasion is... how can I say it.
 This is a very technical term we use.
-If you read *Ocean Seal Samadhi,* Dogen Zenji [talks] about *time*.
-And everything is produced by various dharma.
-Various dharma means conditioned origination, conditional factors.
-And also, he mentions about time.
+If you read “Ocean Seal Samadhi,” Dogen Zenji [talks] about *time*, and everything is produced by various dharma. *Various dharma* means conditioned origination, conditional factors, and also he [talks] about time.
 What are conditional factors?
 Conditional factors are nothing but time and occasion.
 And what is time and occasion?
-It’s just arising, only.

-So time is sort of something, some kind of energy in action.
-That’s “arising only” he mentions.
+He says it’s just arising, only.
+So time is [...] some kind of energies in action.
+That is arising only, he [says].

-But it’s pretty difficult to know what time is through *arising only*.
-So that’s why temporarily we say, “It’s time.”
+But it’s pretty difficult to know what time is through “arising only.”
+So that’s why temporarily we say, “It’s *time*.”
 But real time is arising only.
-It is working.
-This *is*, temporarily, called buddha nature, we say.
+So it is working.
+This *is* temporarily called *buddha-nature*, we say.

-But if you use *buddha nature*, immediately we have a preconception that buddha nature is something eternal, or absolute, et cetera.
-That’s why Dogen Zenji says, no buddha nature is pretty close, appropriate term, to express that arising only, regarded as function itself, activity itself.
+But if [we say] *buddha-nature*, immediately we have a preconception that buddha-nature is something eternal, or absolute, et cetera.
+That’s why Dogen Zenji says *no buddha-nature* is pretty close, [an] appropriate term, to express that *arising only*, regarded as function itself, activity itself.

 That is *time and occasion*, and *cause and conditions*.

-But because everything is produced by conditional factors.
-So, nothing particular thing you can believe...
-Of course you can believe, but to *get* particularly.
-Even life, even this body and mind, always changing, constantly.
+But because everything is produced by conditional factors, so [there is] no particular thing you can believe...
+Of course you can believe, but to *get* particular things.
+Even life, even this body and mind, is always changing, constantly.

 But if so, is there nothing to see?
 Of course, there are lots of things we can see.
 This is a form of your five skandhas, form of your activities, and time and opportunities we create, we face every day.
-So there is something.
+So, there is something.
 But if we see something, immediately we believe, “This is something *real*.”
-But it’s not something real we can depend on constantly, because it is nothing but functioning, activities.
+But it’s not something real we can depend on constantly, because it is nothing but function, activities.

 So constantly our foundation must be found there.
-And then you can deal with what phenomenal world are.
+And then, you can deal with what [the] phenomenal world [is].

 #### 1:02:08